troyfigiel/monorepo/README.md

 # TODOs

+The great thing about Nix is the reproducibility.
+If I want a dev environment on my desktop that is the same as the dev environment on my laptop, I just need to set the same options.
+This reproducibility is a key feature of Nix, meaning that there is a clear incentive to minimize the number of options my own modules have.

+Only add options where you really expect differences between your machines.
+The code is more maintainable and cleaner if you do not do so with the benefit that your environments are very similar and you can easily move around in them.

 **Important**
 Currently I have a single lock file.
 If I update this lock file, I might end up breaking a configuration that I do not immediately test with my deploy.
 Instead I should have a flake and a lock file in each module (each host, each home, etc.) and a main flake file which triggers my deploys from the root of the repository.
 This does make updates more complicated, because I will have to update all flakes simultaneously, but this can be easily fixed by using a Makefile.